stevenbenner/stevenbenner.com/src/content/posts/2012-02-29-setting-up-an-ubuntu-lamp-server-part-2-apache.md

 #### Adding a new virtual host

 Alright, let’s create a new virtual host.
 Start by creating the directories for your new site.
-You can put the directories anywhere you want, but the convention for Ubuntu is that web sites belong in /var/www, and I recommend following that convention.
-Let’s create a folder for the domain that contains an *htdocs* folder for the web site and a *logs* folder for the logs.
+You can put the directories anywhere you want, but the convention for Ubuntu is that web sites belong in `/var/www`, and I recommend following that convention.
+Let’s create a folder for the domain that contains an `htdocs` folder for the web site and a `logs` folder for the logs.

 ```shell
 sudo mkdir /var/www/yourdomain.com